 In the two-county region, or resource study area (RSA) comprising Kern and Los Angeles Counties, employment and population growth attributable to construction and operation of the HSR project in the Bakersfield to Palmdale Project Section, including the B-P Build Alternatives, the CCNM Design Option, the Refined CCNM Design Option, the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street, the stations, and the maintenance facilities, would be limited compared to the overall level of growth that would occur under the No Project Alternative.
-The number of short-term construction-related jobs would vary by B-P Build Alternative, ranging from an estimated 32,300 to 33,700 direct, indirect, and induced jobs during the peak construction year, 16,500 to 17,200 of which would be direct jobs in the construction sector.
-These jobs would comprise approximately 0.7 percent of the total projected jobs in the RSA and 10.7 percent of the total projected construction jobs in the RSA.
-The CCNM Design Option would not affect the construction job estimates.
-The Refined CCNM Design Option would add 3,500 direct jobs in the construction sector and 3,300 indirect and induced short-term construction-related jobs.
+The number of short-term construction-related jobs would vary by B-P Build Alternative, ranging from an estimated 33,100 to 34,800 direct, indirect, and induced jobs during the peak construction year, 16,900 to 17,800 of which would be direct jobs in the construction sector.
+These jobs would comprise approximately 0.7 percent of the total projected jobs in the RSA and 11.1 percent of the total projected construction jobs in the RSA.
+The two design options (CCNM and Refined CCNM) would add 400 and 4,500 direct, indirect, and induced short-term construction-related jobs, respectively.
+Also, 200 to 2,300 of these jobs would be direct jobs in the construction sector.
 This increase in short-term employment is not anticipated to attract a large number of workers to the RSA.
 Specialty skilled construction workers may come from outside of the RSA, but would work for only short periods during the construction period.

-The number of long-term jobs associated population growth and land use consumption from operation of the HSR project in the Bakersfield to Palmdale Project Section, would be the same under any of the B-P Build Alternatives or design options because the alternatives are similar in length, include the same number of stations and maintenance facilities, and provide the same
+The number of long-term jobs associated population growth and land use consumption from operation of the HSR project in the Bakersfield to Palmdale Project Section, would be the same under any of the B-P Build Alternatives or design options because the alternatives are similar in length, include the same number of stations and maintenance facilities, and provide the same increased accessibility to the rest of the state.
+The HSR project in the Bakersfield to Palmdale Project Section would result in up to 12,300 long-term jobs in the RSA from operation and maintenance activities and improved accessibility of the region.
+This employment increase would be approximately 0.2 percent above the 2040 projections.
+Based on existing city, county, and regional planning documents, there is adequate land development capacity to accommodate planned growth by 2040 as well as HSR-induced growth in the RSA.
+Therefore, the proposed improvements within the Bakersfield to Palmdale Project Section would not induce substantial unplanned employment or population growth or land use consumption.